IOMRC/STFF/README.md

 # STFF
-Shallow Tidal Flow Flume (STFF) in Geophysical Fluid Dynamics Laboratory at UWA
+Code, scripts and notebooks to help work with the Shallow Tidal Flow Flume (STFF) in Geophysical Fluid Dynamics Laboratory at UWA